Planetary science: History

 The history of planetary science may be said to have begun with the Ancient Greek philosopher Democritus, who is reported by Hippolytus as saying The ordered worlds are boundless and differ in size, and that in some there is neither sun nor moon, but that in others, both are greater than with us, and yet with others more in number.
 And that the intervals between the ordered worlds are unequal, here more and there less, and that some increase, others flourish and others decay, and here they come into being and there they are eclipsed.
 But that they are destroyed by colliding with one another.
-And that some ordered worlds are bare of animals and plants and all water.
+And that some ordered worlds are bare of animals, plants, and all water.
+These planets are rocky planets with nothing else, sometimes with an atmosphere, but inhospitable.

 In more modern times, planetary science began in astronomy, from studies of the unresolved planets.
 In this sense, the original planetary astronomer would be Galileo, who discovered the four largest moons of Jupiter, the mountains on the Moon, and first observed the rings of Saturn, all objects of intense later study.
 Galileo's study of the lunar mountains in 1609 also began the study of extraterrestrial landscapes: his observation "that the Moon certainly does not possess a smooth and polished surface" suggested that it and other worlds might appear "just like the face of the Earth itself".

 Advances in telescope construction and instrumental resolution gradually allowed increased identification of the atmospheric as well as surface details of the planets.
 The Moon was initially the most heavily studied, due to its proximity to the Earth, as it always exhibited elaborate features on its surface, and the technological improvements gradually produced more detailed lunar geological knowledge.
 In this scientific process, the main instruments were astronomical optical telescopes (and later radio telescopes) and finally robotic exploratory spacecraft, such as space probes.

 The Solar System has now been relatively well-studied, and a good overall understanding of the formation and evolution of this planetary system exists.
 However, there are large numbers of unsolved questions, and the rate of new discoveries is very high, partly due to the large number of interplanetary spacecraft currently exploring the Solar System.